Bantayan Island: Religion

 When the Spaniards came to Bantayan, the people already had some form of religious convictions and worship, such as animism, shamanism, evocation and magic.
 They easily conceived the idea of evil spirits, good spirits, witches and ghosts.
 In order to please these imaginary creatures people often resorted to charms, vows, sacrifices and self-harm.
 It was a common belief among the illiterate people of the past that cholera and other fatal diseases were caused by poison which an evil spirit had put into the wells and that the people could be saved from the dreaded disease only by chanting prayer and holding processions.

 The cooperation between the church and the state did not last very long.
 Quarrels between the church and the state ensued.
 There was struggle for political power, from the Governor-General down to the alcalde mayors on one hand and from the archbishop to the friars on the other.
 Because of this, projects for improvements were all paralysed.

+Iglesia ni Cristo has 5 locale congregations and 2 Group Worship Services (GWS) in the island.
+These are the locale congregations of Bantayan (located in Barangay Ticad), Sta.
+Fe (Barangay Pooc), Sillon, Kabac, Madridejos (Barangay Poblacion Madridejos), Kaongkod GWS (Barangay Kaongkod Madridejos) and Putian GWS.